-It is two years since the G.V.P College of Engineering has become Autonomous with the appreciation and support of erstwhile JNTU and the fast growing new JNTU-K. The college is progressing well with its programmes and procedures drawing more and more accolades from its sister autonomous colleges and higher authoritities.
+It is three years since the G.V.P College of Engineering has become Autonomous with the appreciation and support of erstwhile JNTU and the fast growing new JNTU-K. The college is progressing well with its programmes and procedures drawing more and more accolades from its sister autonomous colleges and higher authorities.
 The student community, also could adjust well to the new system without any acrimony.

-The College is enriched with the experience of running the first batch of Post-graduate programmes under Autonomous stream.
+The College is enriched with the experience of running the Post-graduate programmes under Autonomous stream.
 It is a moment of pride and achievement that the first Autonomous batch of M.Tech in some branches left the college to the satisfaction of all concerned including firms visited the campus for placements.
-It is with this experience the curricula of some of the programmes have been reviewed and revamped for better performance and results.

 Another larger than canvas picture is foreseen for the programmes wherein the college is getting the funds through TEQIP - II for up-scaling the PG education and research under sub- component 1.2.
+In this connection two new PG Programmes have been introduced in Mechanical, Electrical Engineering.

-The help extended by the first set of Boards of Studies, Academic council and Governing Body in designing the system and its mechanism is overwhelming.
+New set of Boards of Studies, Academic council and Governing Body has further strengthened our hands by endorsing the practices and suggested recommendations.

 The encouragement given by the affiliating JNTU-K has left no task insurmountable.